Skip to content

 Approval Process

-Proposals should be through the department and college approvals at least 10 business days prior to the Undergraduate or Graduate Council due dates.
+Proposals should be through the department and college approvals at least 21 days prior to the Undergraduate or Graduate Council due dates.

 1. Submission

-2. Initial Review – please plan for 7 working days at this step pending the number of proposals submitted
+2. Initial Review – please plan for up to 21 days at this step pending the number of proposals submitted

 3. Department/Faculty Committee approval